AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 \page

-&nbsp;Paladins and Clerics can use Holy Symbols as Spellcasting Foci for casting their spells, including those that they are wearing or that are emblazoned on a Shield they are carrying.
-These Spellcasting Foci can only be used for casting spells learned or prepared by a Paladin or Cleric, and cannot be used for spells gained by multiclassing or by other means.
-Additionally, a Holy Symbol can only be used to replace the Somatic components of spells if it is held in a hand or is shown on a shield that is being held; if the Holy Symbol is only being worn then a free hand is required to perform the Somatic components for spells.

-Bards can use musical instruments as their Spellcasting Focus for Bard spells.
-If a Bard holds a two-handed musical instrument in both hands they can play the instrument as a replacement for the Verbal, Somatic and Material components of a spell, again with the exception of Material components that have costs.
-If the instrument is only one-handed a free hand is required for the Somatic components, though this hand can also hold any required Material.
+free hand is required for the Somatic components, though this hand can also hold any required Material.
 If the instrument requires use of the Bard's mouth, such as a horn, that counts towards the Verbal component of the spell.
 A Bard can hold a Material while playing an instrument to include it when casting a spell.

 Sorcerers count as their own Spellcasting Focus.
 You must have at least one free hand to cast spells that require Somatic components, and you must still provide Material components that are consumed by a spell or have a gold cost.